 Global Volunteers contributes to Goal 3 by:

-- Providing direct medical and dental care
+- Providing direct care in the areas of physical, mental and dental care

 - Teaching health and nutrition workshops to parents, caregivers and teachers

 - Supporting mothers and pregnant women at home through staff caregiver visits

 - Demonstrating proper handwashing and teeth brushing in schools

 - Caring for expectant mothers at Global Volunteers’ pre/post delivery residence

 - Supplying hand-washing stations with soap and clean water

 - Nurturing babies and toddlers at children’s homes, childcare centers and hospitals